 This post contains affiliate links.
 To learn more, you can read my full disclosure here.

-Here It Is: The Must Have Baby Items
+Here It Is: The Best Baby Must Haves For Your Registry

 I'm going to list and describe some of my absolute favorites, but to see the complete checklist, download the Free printable Ultimate New Baby Checklist here.